-Skógafoss waterfall is a beautiful 60 m high waterfall in South Iceland.
+Skógafoss Waterfall is a beautiful 60 meters high waterfall in the river Skógá, at the foot of the Eyjafjöll mountains in the south of Iceland.
+It is situated close to the small hamlet of Skógar, near the main circular highway, from where the waterfall can be seen.
 The splendor this waterfall is one of the finest sights in this superbly attractive countryside.
 The legend says that a chest filled with gold coins was hidden in a cave behind the waterfall by the first settler at Skógar, Ţrasi Ţórólfsson.
-On sunny days a single or double rainbow is visible due to the amount of spray the waterfall produces.
-The regional museum, Skógasafn, situated close to the waterfall is one of the best arranged in the country, showing implements of agriculture and domestic crafts of bygone days.
+On sunny days, a single or even a double rainbow is visible due to the amount of spray the waterfall produces.
+Access and Fimmvörđuháls Pass

 The waterfall can be viewed below it from very close up but there is also a long and steep staircase that leads to a observation platform above the waterfall.
 From the platform above, is the beginning or end of one of the most popular hiking routes in Iceland, Fimmvörđuháls Pass, leading along the river Skógá with its many more waterfalls, between the glaciers Eyjafjallajökull and Mýrdalsjökull and the beautiful Ţórsmörk.
 Nearby Volcanic Eruptions

 In late March 2010, a volcanic eruption started east of Eyjafjallajökull Glacier on the northern part of Fimmvörđuháls Pass, close to the hiking trail.
 Two craters were formed and are called Magni and Móđi.
 This eruption attracted a lot of visitors as it was possible to watch it quite close up.
 Less than a month after this eruption began, it was followed by a much greater eruption in the nearby Eyjafjallajökull that created a cloud of ash that disturbed air traffic in most of Europe for many weeks.
 This eruption eventually ended in October the same year.
 Attractions nearby